 Is it for you?

 This is an easy to moderate climbing objective.
-While some previous experience with exposed scrambling or rock climbing is required, this is a great first trip for those trying to gain basic mountaineering summits and who have a moderate to high level of fitness.
+While some previous experience with exposed scrambling or rock climbing and movement on crampons is required, this is a great first trip for those trying to gain basic mountaineering summits and who have a moderate to a high level of fitness.